Adsense

 Are You Ready to Teach English Abroad?

 In some countries going abroad is a part of life.
-For example, in New Zealand, people between the ages of 16 and 25 often go abroad for the Big OE (overseas experience).
+For example, in New Zealand, people between the ages of 16-25 often go abroad for the Big OE (overseas experience).
 Some come back and some don't.
 If going abroad to teach English sounds like something you'd like to do check out the info below as well as 30 days to move abroad.

 Going abroad has many benefits: you'll learn how to solve problems, be tolerant of different cultures and customs, be flexible, adapt, accept the unknown, learn another language, and many other things such as those International Schools Resource wrote about in things you can learn while teaching overseas.